 To control premenstrual syndrome (PMS), choose for natural medicines such as magnesium supplements, evening primrose oil, or herbal teas like chamomile.
 Reducing coffee and sugar consumption before menstruation might help decrease pain.

 Understanding your fertile window is vital for both conception and contraception.
-Apps and wearable gadgets in 2024 make fertility monitoring more precise, delivering real-time insights into ovulation.
+In 2024, apps and wearable devices help track fertility more accurately, giving real-time updates on ovulation.

 Conclusion